Consultation on derogation to the exclusion criteria

 Contributors must provide information with justifications, and not mere statements that a substance is needed or not needed.

-Information collected through the public consultation is made publicly available.
+Information collected through the consultation is made publicly available.

 The European Commission together with Member States will take into account the information collected when deciding whether to approve or not the concerned active substance.

-How to submit a contribution to the public consultation?
+How to submit a contribution to the consultation?

 To facilitate the analysis of the contribution and the decision-making process, the submitter must:

 - indicate clearly which derogation of Article 5(2)(a), (b) and/or (c) of the BPR the submitter considers met or not met, and

 - provide a detailed justification.